aspiringsecurity/Transport/README.md

 Our solution offers an Artificial Intelligence-based object detection system that utilizes Polkadot blockchain and Metachain, Intel one API toolkit and ethereum blockchain solutions powered by IPFS storage for sorting information obtained from a variety of road junctions, cameras deployed at monitoring spots.

-Our app solution will enable effective design, engineering and delivery of Theta Blockchain and Theta Metachain, Intel one API toolkit aided solution to make roads safer and better using predictive analytics and automation for incident reporting and reduction in hazardous transportation with capabilities pluggable and extendable to 5 different personas: Driver, Police, Citizen, Dispatcher, Admin.
+Our app solution will enable effective design, engineering and delivery of Polkadot Blockchain and Metachain, Intel one API toolkit aided solution to make roads safer and better using predictive analytics and automation for incident reporting and reduction in hazardous transportation with capabilities pluggable and extendable to 5 different personas: Driver, Police, Citizen, Dispatcher, Admin.
 Our solution will benefit:

 - Police Force
 360 degrees access of the incidents to the action/ administration team.
 They can manage the complete lifecycle of incident reporting, overall status, traffic monitoring, managing police teams.
 Using machine learning they can also predict the incident occurrence at any area.
 This will help in taking necessary actions in advance to control the traffic.
 They can also use the solution for effective utilization of staff members and provide road safety counselling.